-There are three study notes that are required reading for this examination.
-They can be downloaded from this document by clicking on the links.
+There is one study note that is required reading for this examination.
+This note can be downloaded from this document by clicking on the link.

-- FM-24-17 Using Duration and Convexity to Approximate Change in Present Value.
-Sections 1-4 are required reading for this examination. - FM-25-17 Interest Rate Swaps.
-The entire note is required reading. - FM-26-17 Determinants of Interest Rates.
-The entire note is required reading.
+• FM-24-17 Using Duration and Convexity to Approximate Change in Present Value.
+Sections 1-4 are required reading for this examination.

-OTHER RESOURCES:
+OTHER RESOURCES